Sourdough Brandon Logo

 Cover with a towel and let rest 10 minutes for the dough to fully hydrate.

-Continue mixing on medium speed for about 7-10 more minutes until the dough is tacky, not sticky and you can stretch a piece of the dough into a thin layer without it tearing (the windowpane test).
+Continue mixing on medium speed for about 7-10 more minutes until the dough is tacky, not sticky and you can stretch a piece of the dough into a thin membrane without it tearing (windowpane test).

 • Bulk Fermentation (First Rise):